xuxiyang1993/continuous-grid-world/README.md

 `simulator.py` is the code where this is a randomly generated goal at the beginning of each episode.

-`simulator_with_intruder.py` is the code where intruder aircraft will be in this simulator.

 And you can use keyboard left and right arrow keys to control the aircraft in this simulator.
 It will be amazing if your agent can beat you!